RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `trajectory_j/set_ratio_a`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
 Set ratio applied to maximum acceleration used for joint trajectory generation.
-This is provided for backward compatibility and fine tunning but the recommend approach is to use `trajectory_j/set_ratio`.
+This is provided for backward compatibility and fine tuning but the recommended approach is to use `trajectory_j/set_ratio`.
 * `trajectory_j/set_ratio_v`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
 Set ratio applied to maximum velocity used for joint trajectory generation.
-This is provided for backward compatibility and fine tunning but the recommend approach is to use `trajectory_j/set_ratio`.
+This is provided for backward compatibility and fine tuning but the recommended approach is to use `trajectory_j/set_ratio`.

 ## ECM